mfinelli/recueil/DESIGN.md

   erroring, so CI's `pnpm run check` had been a false pass on every `.svelte` file since the skeleton.
 See §13a's Svelte Dashboard subsection and IMPLEMENTATION.md for the details.
+- **Resolved this round (Phase 6, continued): `PageDetail` is now a full read/write loop**, not display-only — tag/collection add-remove, the mirror-exclusion toggle, and per-capture language correction all call their real endpoints.
+A dedicated **Collections management screen** landed too (tree view, create/rename/delete), after two real gaps surfaced from actually using the write actions rather than being planned ahead of time: AI-sourced tags weren't visually distinguished from manual ones, and there was no way to create a collection from the dashboard at all, let alone browse the tree to choose a parent for a nested one.
+Frontend logic testing also started (a `"dashboard"` Vitest project), and a shared `AppHeader` component got extracted once three real screens existed to repeat the same title/nav/account bar across.
+See §13a's Svelte Dashboard subsection and IMPLEMENTATION.md for the details.